Heroin addiction can happen to anyone.

 There are countless myths about addiction — and plenty of misunderstanding about who uses heroin — but the facts remain:

-- Just a single dose can cause addiction
+- Just a few doses can cause addiction

 - The body builds tolerance to heroin quickly, so users need ever larger doses to get the same high